wbabik/Practical_computing/Class_2/Class2.md

 ## Delimited text

-Information stored in text files often is structured.
-One of the most commons ways of structuring information is in a way similar to what you see in spreasheets, where observations are in rows and various attributes of observations are in columns, that is a row contains multiple fields.
+Information stored in text files is often structured.
+One of the most commons ways of structuring information is in a way similar to what you see in spreasheets, where observations are in rows and various attributes of observations are in columns, that is a row contains multiple fields (see also previous class).
 This kind of information can easily be represented in delimited text files.
 In such files a special character is used to delimit fields.
 Two types of delimited text files are the most popular:
 * csv or comma separated values - here comma (`,`) is used as field separator.
 However in some languages, e.g., in Polish, `,` is used as the decimal point in numbers.
 Therefore a dialect of csv exists that uses semicolon (`;`) as delimiter.
 The csv is extremely popular, but one needs to remember about its dialects to avoid unexpected results.
-A clear advantage of csv is that the delimiter is always a visible character
+A clear advantage of csv is that the delimiter is always a visible character.
+An example of csv as displayed in Notepad ++:<br/>
 * tsv or tab separated values - here <kbd>TAB</kbd> is used as delimiter. <kbd>TAB</kbd>, often represented as `\t` is normally not a visible character, which sometimes makes recognition of tab-separated files not so straightforward.
 On the other hand, tsv files are often easier to read and there is no problem with dialects. **Important !** <kbd>TAB</kbd> is different from <kbd>SPACE</kbd> and you should **NEVER** try to used multiple spaces instead of <kbd>TAB</kbd>.
+An example of tsv as displayed in Notepad ++:<br/>

 ## Regular expressions